-- The opinions of the population of U.S. adults about the death penalty - How the population of mice react to a certain chemical - The average price of the population of all one-bedroom apartments in a certain city population ine and collect data only from a sub-group of the population, which we call a sample.
-We call this first step, which involves choosing a sample and collecting data from it, Producing Data.
+- The opinions of the population of U.S. adults about the death penalty - How the population of mice react to a certain chemical - The average price of the population of all one-bedroom apartments in a certain city

-Population, then, is the entire group that is the target of our interest:
+Population, then, is the entire group that is the target of our interest.

 In most cases, the population is so large that as much as we want to, there is absolutely no way that we can study all of it (imagine trying to get opinions of all U.S. adults about the death penalty...).
-A more practical approach would be to exam-